API-AutoFlow/Application-Template/README.md

 The easiest way is to clone the entire application from the cloud marketplace.
 But, feel free to customize the application by running it on your local computer.

-👏 **Thank you for your stars, your issues, and your pull requests.
-I really love ❤️ open source solutions.**

 ### Running on the Cloud
 Follow the instructions on the cloud marketplace listing to clone the application (instance) to your account.